trumpiter-max/Trumpiter-max.github.io/_security-wiki/blue-team/01-Typical-attack-techniques.md

 ---
-title: "Phising"
+title: "Typical attack techniques"
-permalink: /security-wiki/blue-team/phishing/
+permalink: /security-wiki/blue-team/yypical-attack-techniques/
-excerpt: "Sending a false email pretending to be legitimate to steal valuable information from the user."
+excerpt: ""
 ---

-## Terminology
+# Phishing

 - **Phishing** is the practice of sending fraudulent communications that appear to come from a *legitimate* and *reputable* source.
 - A spoofing social engineer attacks are ofter deliverd by email, phone, text, etc. to get *victims' access credentials* including user authentication, credit/debt card, and so on.